 New high-rise construction is commonplace in Chicago and other downtown urban centers.
 The aging of our national urban infrastructure demands constant attention and rehabilitation to maintain its structural and aesthetic integrity.
 Both of these factors require the use of one of the types of scaffolding recognized by OSHA, which include: Suspended, Frame, Mobile, Pump Jack, Ladder Jack, Tube and Coupler, Pole and Specialty.
 While all of these scaffolding systems are specialized for specific tasks depending on load, weather conditions, materials, etc., they are each vulnerable to collapse in the event of component failure and could come under fire from construction accident lawyers.
 Workers falling from the scaffolding or scaffold collapse are even more common in the event it was incompetently assembled.
 Incompetent assembly is a common cause of a scaffold accident.
 When these events take place, the accidents need to be addressed by construction injury lawyers who can develop a thorough case.

 Clifford Law Offices has been representing the victims of structural collapses and unsafe premises for decades.
 The combined experience of the attorneys adds up to hundreds of years of wrongful death and personal injury work.
-Clifford Law Offices’ construction injury lawyers will examine the cause of the collapse.
-It can be an issue of faulty design or construction, improper maintenance, or inadequate or negligent inspection.
+Clifford Law Offices’ construction injury lawyers will examine the cause of the collapse whether it’s an issue of faulty design or construction, improper maintenance, or inadequate or negligent inspection.
 The firm will also examine the victims’ losses that include medical expenses, lost wages, future earnings, future medical care, pain and suffering, grief, sorrow and mental suffering, loss of quality of life, and other possible damage claims.

 The lawyers at Clifford Law Offices have represented many people who have been the victims of a construction accident or unsafe premises.
 For instance, Robert Clifford obtained a $70 million settlement on behalf of the families of victims who were killed or those who were injured when scaffolding on the John Hancock Center collapsed on their car.

-All of these involved tragic errors and all of them required an experienced scaffold construction accident lawyer.
-Engineers, structural experts and inspectors must be held accountable for their negligent actions.
-Clifford Law Offices represented the families of those who were injured or killed in scaffolding collapse and other structural accidents, and got the answers these families deserved.
-Please call Clifford Law Offices, experienced scaffolding collapse attorneys and unsafe premises attorneys, at 312-899-9090.
+All of these involved tragic errors and all of them required an experienced scaffold construction accident lawyer to hold the engineers, structural experts, and inspectors must be held accountable for their negligent actions.
+Clifford Law Offices represented the families of those who were injured or killed in scaffolding collapses and other structural accidents that got the answers they deserved.
+Please call Clifford Law Offices, experienced scaffolding collapse attorneys and unsafe premises attorneys, at (312) 899-9090.